projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ## Flux Sources

-Sveltos can seamlessly integrate with __Flux__[^1] to automatically deploy YAML manifests stored in a Git repository or a Bucket.
+Sveltos can seamlessly integrate with __Flux__[^1] to automatically deploy YAML manifests or Helm charts stored in a Git repository or a Bucket.
 This powerful combination allows you to manage Kubernetes configurations in a central location and leverage Sveltos to target deployments across clusters.

 ## Example: Deploy Nginx Ingress with Flux and Sveltos